cornelius/awesome-open-source/README.md

 * [On the abandonment and survival of open source
   projects: An empirical investigation](https://arxiv.org/pdf/1906.08058.pdf) -
   What happens when maintainers leave a project
+* [Roads and Bridges: The Unseen Labor Behind Our Digital Infrastructure](https://www.fordfoundation.org/about/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/) - Extensive report about the challenges of maintaining open source as digital infrastructure

 ---